ChromAIca/ChromAIca.github.io/ImagenHub/HumanGuide_Text-To-Image.md

 </p>

 * This is how I would rate them:
 * OutputA: `[0.5, 2] `.
-SC: panda should be the one making the art instead of being in the latte.
+SC=2: panda should be the one making the art instead of being in the latte.
 Only panda and latte words matched but not panda making latte art.
-PR: Lighting looks reasonable, No distortion found.
+PR=2: Lighting looks reasonable, No distortion found.
 * OutputB: `[0.5, 1]`.
-SC: panda is drinking instead of making latte art.
-PR: minor distortion found on the panda's hand.
+SC=0.5: panda is drinking instead of making latte art.
+PR=1: minor distortion found on the panda's hand.
 * OutputC: `[2, 1]`.
-SC: The prompt match perfectly with the image.
-PR: minor distortion found on the panda's left hand.
+SC=2: The prompt match perfectly with the image.
+PR=1: minor distortion found on the panda's left hand.

 **Case: Rating Counting image**
 ```